Respublica/memory_debug/README.md

-memory_debug
+C++11 Memory Debug Module
 ============

-Simple utility to track memory allocation made on the heap on DEBUG build (only)
+Easy to use and implement utility to track memory allocations made on the heap upon debug mode.

-Please note that stacktracing works only in windows x86 platform !
+Please note that stacktracing works only in windows x86 platform and you also need a C++ 11 compatible compiler.